DeutscheModelUnitedNations/munify-chase/README.md

 #### Can you add a feature?

 For feature suggestions, please post in the discussion section of this repository.
 You can find it [here](https://github.com/DeutscheModelUnitedNations/munify/discussions).
-If you want to write it yourself, please see the contributing section.
+If you want to write it yourself, please see the contributing section below.
 ## Contributing

 Contributions are always welcome!